UCLA Policy 132 : Workplace Violence Prevention

 For the purposes of this Policy:

-Disruptive Behavior is conduct that prevents normal campus activities or workplace functions, and may act as “warning signs” to possible violence, this includes but not limited to, verbal outbursts, excessive displays of anger, vandalizing University property, or any behavior that instills reasonable fear or generates sufficient evidence for concern that a person might act out violently.
+Disruptive Behavior is conduct that prevents normal campus activities or Workplace functions, and may act as “warning signs” to possible violence, including but not limited to, verbal outbursts, excessive displays of anger, vandalizing University property, or any behavior that instills reasonable fear or generates sufficient concern that a person might act out violently.

-Stalking is behavior in which a person repeatedly engages in a course of conduct directed at another specific person, who places that person in reasonable fear of his or her safety or the safety of others, this includes, the use of technology to commit this behavior.
+Stalking is behavior in which a person repeatedly engages in a course of unwelcomed conduct directed at another specific person, who places that person in reasonable fear of their safety or the safety of others, and includes the use of technology to commit this behavior.

 III.
 POLICY STATEMENT

 UCLA maintains zero tolerance for Workplace Violence.
-The University will respond promptly to all reports of Workplace Violence, and will take appropriate action to prevent, correct, and if necessary, discipline behavior that violates this Policy.
-Faculty, staff, student, volunteer or visitor found to commit or threaten acts of Workplace Violence is in violation of this Policy and will be subject to disciplinary actions under University policies or as applicable, collective bargaining agreements, and may be subject to criminal prosecution.
+The University will respond promptly to all reports of Workplace Violence, and will take appropriate action to prevent, correct, and if necessary, discipline behavior that violates this Policy and as applicable the UCLA WVPP.
+Faculty, staff, student, volunteer, contractor, or visitor found to commit or threaten acts of Workplace Violence is in violation of this Policy and will be subject to disciplinary actions under University policies or as applicable, collective bargaining agreements, and may be subject to criminal prosecution.

-Any member of the UCLA community who is subjected to, witnesses, or has knowledge of Workplace Violence or actions that could be perceived as violent or threatening, or has reason to believe that such actions may occur, are strongly encouraged to immediately report such actions to the appropriate authorities as outlined in this Policy.
+Any member of the UCLA community who is subjected to, witnesses, or has knowledge of Workplace Violence or actions that could be perceived as violent or threatening, or has reason to believe that such actions may occur, is strongly encouraged to immediately report such actions to the appropriate campus offices as outlined in this Policy.

-It is prohibited for any person to bring or possess a loaded or unloaded firearm or other weapon on UCLA campus or off-campus property, owned or operated by the University; any area adjacent to such property; or to an official activity of or program conducted by the University, unless such use or possession is with the written permission of the UCLA Police Chief, see UCLA Policy 131, Weapons on Campus.
-All criminal conduct must be reported immediately to the UCLA Police Department.
+It is prohibited for any person to bring or possess a loaded or unloaded firearm, or other weapon, on UCLA campus or off-campus property owned or operated by the University; any area adjacent to such property; or to an official activity of or program conducted by the University, unless such use or possession is with the written permission of the UCLA Police Chief (See, UCLA Policy 131, Weapons on University Property).
+All criminal conduct should be reported immediately to the UCLA Police Department (UCPD).

 Retaliation

 This Policy prohibits retaliation against any person who reports Workplace Violence in good faith, assists someone with a report of Workplace Violence, or participates in any manner in an investigation or resolution of a Workplace Violence report.
-The University’s Whistleblower Protection Policy, including provisions regarding retaliation may apply in this context.
+The University’s Whistleblower Protection Policy, including provisions prohibiting retaliation, may apply in this context.

 The University will defend and indemnify University employees, acting within the scope of their employment, in any civil action arising from a good faith report of Workplace Violence required or encouraged under this Policy.